 This beautiful island has been frequented by artists as well as writers, such as the British writer Louis de Bernières who wrote the novel, Captain Corelli’s Mandolin, in 1994 (MUCH better than the movie!) so if you are a writer, you will have a great deal of inspiration for your work.

 Our Island Sojourn provides an escape from busy lives, and allows for creative contemplation, expression, and rejuvenation in a luxurious location away from it all.
 We encourage all “creatives”–established and emerging artists alike–to join us on this fabulous journey!

 - Guided transport from/to airport or ferry terminal at the start and finish of residency.

-- Accommodation in a double occupancy suite in private Villa (2 artists per suite, separate bedrooms) Terrace or balcony with view of garden, pool, and countryside, shared full kitchen, dining area and bathroom, TV, WIFI, air-conditioning.
+- Accommodation in a double occupancy suite in private Villa (2 artists per suite, separate bedrooms)or single loft apt.
+Villa has views of garden, pool, and countryside, kitchen or kitchenette, dining area and bathroom, TV, WIFI, air-conditioning.

 - Access to onsite gym, and outdoor pool, lounge and recreation areas including garden space to draw, paint, etc.

 - Access to offsite outdoor (with shade cover) work/studio space on the harbor of Fiskardo (2.5 km/1.5 miles from Villa).